diskoverdata/diskover-community/README.md

 ### diskover web

 [diskover web](diskover_web/README.md) is the front-end for diskover used for searching and tagging files in your Elasticsearch indices.
+It is designed to help quickly search your storage servers and tag files for clean up.

 ### Installation Guide